lordfeck/rsru/README.md

 * Performance optimisations, deduplicate where necessary (many places look similar)
 * Very far in the future: Use a real templating engine (like Mustache) to build our pages.
 This would make RSRU into something approaching a full site generator.

+# Repository layout
+What are the directories and what is inside each?

+`conf_samples` : A variety of config files intended to build sample websites in RSRU.
+Each config file matches a template style under `tpl`.
+To try a config sample, run `./rsru.pl -c ./conf_samples/<CONF_NAME>.pl`.

+`docs` : Documentation including release history and HOWTO.

+`entries` : Default sample entries for the softcat template.

+`entries_samples` : Sample entries to demonstrate the other config samples.

+`img` : Sample image files to demonstrate RSRU's thumbnail generation.
+Also the default directory RSRU will check for your images.

+`misc` : Screenshots and images intended to show how RSRU looks.
+This directory may be deleted.

+`output` : The default destionation directory wherein RSRU writes its generated website.

+`tpl` : The template root directory.
+All style template files are stored in subdirectories under here.

 ## Release history
 [Devlog](./docs/DEVLOG.md)